Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 You can claim tax relief on R&D up to two years after the end of the accounting period the claim relates to.

 The Claim Notification for R&D is basically a pre-notification which tells HMRC you plan to make a claim for R&D for that accounting period.
-If this is your first-time claiming R&D relief, or if you haven’t submitted a claim for R&D in the last three years, you’ll need to use a digital service to pre-notify HMRC that you plan to claim.
+If this is your first time claiming R&D relief, or if you haven’t submitted a claim for R&D in the last three years, you’ll need to use a digital service to pre-notify HMRC you plan to claim.

 The Claim Notification can be sent from the first day of the accounting period it relates to, but the deadline to submit is 6 months from the end of the period.
 You can enter the details of any qualifying R&D expenditure into your Company Tax Return.

-If you operate multiple companies, or you’re working with various partners, it’s essential the UTR number and accounting period details on your Claim Notification are the same as on your CT600 Company Tax Return.
+If you operate multiple companies or work with various partners, it’s essential the UTR number and accounting period details on your Claim Notification are the same as on your CT600 Company Tax Return.

 Your claim must describe the project and its associated costs in a way which makes it clear why you’re claiming R&D relief.
 Describe why the specific challenges faced in a particular field led to the work being undertaken, and how the project attempted to overcome these challenges and uncertainties.